MarxMustermann/OfMiceAndMechs/storyAndLore/storyboard.md

 startShowGameCutScene()
 	*rumbling*
 	*rumbling*
-	*smoke and dust on cole piles and neighbour fields* *a chunk of coal drops onto the floor*
+	*smoke and dust on cole piles and neighbor fields*
+	*a chunk of coal drops onto the floor*
 	*smoke clears*
 endShowGameCutScene()